GermantownCodes/our-members/README.md

 ### 2. Open a CLI tool
 Open your preferred Command Line Interface tool.
-This could be Git Bash, Cmder, etc. on Windows.
+Use **Git BASH** on Windows (included with [Git for Windows](https://git-for-windows.github.io/)).
 Terminal, iTerm2, etc. on OSX.
 Gnome, Terminator, Konsole, etc. on Linux.

 ### 3. Select a directory